-At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 29th August 1914, arriving in Marseille on 26th September.
-Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with arrival in France with 1st Battalion on 27th August.
+At the outbreak of the War, the 1st Battalion remained in India and set sail from Karachi to France on 27-29th August 1914, arriving in Marseille on 26th September.
+Alfred’s Medal Roll indicates his entitlement to the 1914 Star, with embarkation for France with 1st Battalion on 27th August.
 Records of some other men (Below*1) with this date as arrival indicate departure from Karachi on 27th August and arrival at Marseille on 26th September.
-There is no explanation why a group of men are recorded as leaving India in advance of the Battalion.
 Alfred was entitled to the Clasp on his 1914 Star, confirming arrival in France as an ‘Old Contemptible’ before December 1914.

 Alfred’s second Medal Roll page relates to his British War Medal and Victory Medal.
 This shows postings with the 1st, 12th and 11th Battalions.
-Other records (Below) indicate Alfred went on to serve with the 18th Battalion – the 3rd Pals or City Battalion – by late 1917.
+Other records (Below) indicate Alfred went on to serve with the 18th Battalion by late 1917.
 There are numerous examples of other Regular soldiers bolstering the ranks of the Service Battalions; notably after returning from wounding.
-The posting to four Battalions certainly indicates wounding on one or more occasions.

 With thanks to Tony Rodaway I found information about Alf being wounded earlier in 1917, while serving with 18th Battalion.
 Alf received a slight gun shot wound Code I 1 M in June 1917.
 This Code refers to wounds to Alf’s Head including contusions and simple flesh wounds of the scalp.
 The M may refer to medium level damage.
 The records show Alf had been a Lance Corporal posted to A Company.